EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

     azd up
     ```

-4. When the `azd` workflow runs and asks you to enter the choice for the deployment of Azure Container Apps, enter `yes` to deploy updated apps on Azure Container Apps.
+4. When the `azd` workflow runs and selec the same region and resource group that you created before.
+The `azd` workflow will ask you to enter the choice for the deployment of Azure Container Apps, enter `yes` to deploy updated apps on Azure Container Apps.

     ```bash title=""
     Do you want to deploy Azure Container Apps? (y/n): yes